 26. Shyam Sweets $ (Vegetarian)

-This is one of the best sweet shops in Old Delhi.
-You can find all the traditional mithai (sweets) including seasonal specialties like gajar (carrot) and mung dal halwas in winter and ghiya (bottle gourd) ki barfi in summer.
+This is one of the best sweet shops in Delhi.
+You can find all the traditional mithai (sweets) including seasonal specialties like gajar (carrot) and mung dal halwas in winter, and ghiya (bottle gourd) ki barfi in summer.

 Things to Keep in Mind When Eating in Old Delhi

-• wash your hands before eating (dhabas and restaurants always have a sink, usually outside the restrooms, for this purpose), or at least use hand sanitizer – you’ll probably be using your hands for eating
+- wash your hands before eating (dhabas and restaurants always have a sink for this purpose), or at least use hand sanitizer

-• not all restaurants and shops have bathrooms (I use the one at Chawri Bazaar metro station or Haldiram’s when in a pinch)
+- not all restaurants and shops have bathrooms (I use the one at Chawri Bazaar metro station or Haldiram’s when in a bind)

-• Chandni Chowk and Chawri Bazaar markets are closed on Sunday.
-Some restaurants and street food stands may not be open.
+- Chandni Chowk and Chawri Bazaar markets are closed on Sunday.
+Restaurants and street food stands may not be open.

 What is the Best Way to Get to Old Delhi?

 The best way to get to Old Delhi to try the best food is by metro.
-Even though the distance between Old Delhi and New Delhi is only about 6 km, traffic is very congested in this part of the city and there isn’t much parking.
+The distance between Old Delhi and New Delhi is only 6 km, but traffic is very congested in Old Delhi and there isn’t much parking.
 Also, motorized vehicles are forbidden on Chandni Chowk between 9:00 am and 9:00 pm daily.

 There are 4 metro stations with several entrances and exits in Old Delhi: Chawri Bazar and Chandni Chowk (both on Yellow line) and Lal Quila and Jama Masjid (both on the Violet line).
 The Delhi metro is very easy to use, cheap, clean and fast.

-You can also take an Uber or Ola (the two most popular and reliable ride share apps in Delhi), or an auto rickshaw to Old Delhi.
+You can also take an Uber or Ola (the most popular ride share apps in Delhi), or an auto rickshaw to Old Delhi.
 I love taking auto rickshaws, but I avoid them in Old Delhi because they’re not enclosed and you’re exposed to the traffic noise and pollution.

 The Wrap-up on 26 Places for the Best Food in Old Delhi